Your search results

 • Updates that you want to make to personalize the space

-Importance of Down Payments
+The Importance of Your Down Payment

-If you’re considering any of the various home loan programs, especially for a first-time home buyer, you’ll need to pay down less than a conventional loan.
+If you’re considering any of the various home loan programs, especially for a first-time home buyer, you’ll need to put down less than a conventional loan.
 The following are some of the most common down payment requirements:

 • FHA loans: 3.5% down